Lily Díaz was born in San Juan, Puerto Rico. She grew up in Caracas, Venezuela and in Puerto Rico. She is married and has two children.

 ABSTRACT OF THESIS PROPOSAL:

 Through the Eyes of Media: Illuminating History is an example of a synergistic collaboration that involves the Media Laboratory, the University of Turku, Department of Archeology, Raisio City Hall and the Academy of FInland.
-The project investigates new forms of representation of information in the humanities.
-The combined efforts include the creation of a digital archive.
-This involves a media transfer of archeological, historical and ethnographic data from an excavation site, archives, museums, and other repositories in Finland into digital multimedia data sets such as video clips, three-dimensional models of architectural structures, two dimensional images such as photographs, and recordings of reconstructions pertaining to the sites.
-The archeological point of view provides theoretical and material knowledge about artifacts from the past.
-Anthropological and cognitive science discourses supply concepts that allow for creation of educational narratives.
+The project seeks to investigate new forms of representation of information in the humanities.
+The combined efforts involve a media transfer of archeological, historical and ethnographic data from excavation sites, archives, museums and other repositories in Finland into digital multimedia data sets such as digital video clips, three-dimensional models of architectural structures, two dimensional images such as illustrations, and recordings of oral information pertaining to the sites.
+Whereas the archeological point of view provides theoretical and material knowledge about artifacts from the past, anthropological and ethnographic discourses supply building blocks that allow for creation of educational narratives.
 New media research and information design will facilitate the integration, re-presentation and distribution of these disparate elements into cohesive structures that are accesible through digital networks, and can be used for educational purposes.

 A BRIEF DESCRIPTION OF THE CONTENT MATERIALS USED:

-Initially the main area for the content development has been the history of everyday life in Finland from the late Iron Age to the early Middle Ages.
-Artifacts from the Mulli Archeology Site have been utilized.
-The excavation work at the site has concentrated on history from the point of view of two thousand years of continued habitation.
-The site contains archeological remnants of diverse typology such as loom weights, 16th century ceramics, a cremation cementery, an inhumation cementery, and a medieval church.
-Other archival materials such as maps and coin hoard, once located at the site but now stored in diverse repositories throughout Finland, have been brought together in the digital archive.
+Initially the main area for the content development will be the history of everyday life in Finland from the late Iron Age to the early 1700's.
+Artifacts from the Mulli Archeology Site will be utilized.
+The work at the site concentrates on history from the point of view of two thousand years of continued habitation.
+The site contains archeological remnants of diverse typology such as loom weights, 16th century ceramics, 17th century coins, a cremation cementery, an inhumation cementery, and a medieval church.
+In addition, other archival materials from diverse repositories throughout Finland, such as cartographic materials and demographic records, will be used.